corgies/sdata2021/README.md

 # Extract and identify first appearances of the scholarly bibliographic references on Wikipedia articles

 ## Abstract
 Referencing scholarly documents as information sources on Wikipedia is important because it supports or improves the quality of Wikipedia content.
 Several studies have been conducted regarding scholarly references on Wikipedia; however, little is known of the editors and their edits contributing to add the scholarly references on Wikipedia.
-In this study, we develop a methodology to detect the oldest scholarly reference added to Wikipedia articles by which a certain paper is uniquely identifiable as the ``first appearance of the scholarly reference.''
+In this study, we develop a methodology to detect the oldest scholarly reference added to Wikipedia articles by which a certain paper is uniquely identifiable as the "first appearance of the scholarly reference."
 We identified the first appearances of 923,894 scholarly references (611,119 unique DOIs) in 180,795 unique pages on English Wikipedia as of March 1, 2017 and stored them in the dataset.
 Moreover, we assessed the precision of the dataset, which was highly precise regardless of the research field.
 Finally, we demonstrate the potential of our dataset.
 This dataset is unique and attracts those who are interested in how the scholarly references on Wikipedia grew and which editors added them.

-(submitting to Scientific Data as a Deta Descriptor)
+(This manuscript is now under submitting to Scientific Data as a Deta Descriptor)

 ## Requirements
 - This program is written in Ruby, so it requires a Ruby environment and the gems such as 'levenshtein', 'nokogiri', 'sanitize', and 'htmlentities.'